Jane Blalock v. Ladies Professional Golf Association: Probation of Sandra Palmer (1972)

-The Sarasota Journal reported on June 28, 1972 that Sandra Palmer had been "warned" by the LPGA over her statements of support for Blalock, with the LPGA explaining to Palmer that "you're entitled to your own opinion, but when it hurts our members, we feel you owe the organization an apology."
+The Sarasota Journal reported on June 28, 1972, that Sandra Palmer had been "warned" by the LPGA over her statements of support for Blalock, with the LPGA explaining to Palmer that "you're entitled to your own opinion, but when it hurts our members, we feel you owe the organization an apology."
 Bud Erickson, executive director of the LPGA, later clarified that Palmer was also ordered "not to make any further statements of support for Miss Blalock."
 The warning occurred as the tour arrived at the Lady Pepsi Golf Tournament, where Blalock had previously won two championships.
 On August 2, 1972, Palmer was put on one year's probation by the LPGA executive committee for voicing her support of Blalock.
 Blalock went on to win two more times in 1972, at the Dallas Civitan Open and the Lady Errol Classic.

-Rulings and settlements (1973–75)
+Rulings and settlements (1973–1975)

-After filing the original antitrust suit, Blalock amended the suit to include only damages from not being able to compete in the Lady Carling Tournmanent in 1972 for $4,500.
+After filing the original antitrust suit, Blalock amended the suit to include only damages from not being able to compete in the Lady Carling Tournament in 1972 for $4,500.

 In June 1973, Judge Charles Moye Jr. ruled that "LGPA players cannot police their own members."
 The ruling declared that Blalock's suspension "was ill-founded," with all remaining litigation to be focused on damages.
 In September 1973, The Telegraph reported that as a result of the court ruling in Blalock's favor, the LPGA and their new president Carol Mann were looking to appoint a commissioner to "[enable] the association to penalize, suspend and fine members who violate rules and regulations."

 In August 1974, a court awarded Blalock the full $4,500 she had asked for in damages, with the LPGA again announcing plans to appeal.
 Afterwards, in March 1975, Judge Charles Moye again ruled in Blalock's favor, awarding her $13,500 in damages and ordering the LPGA to pay her legal fees of $95,303.
 The LPGA again announced it would appeal the ruling in its entirety.
 Ray Volpe was appointed the first LPGA Commissioner on July 8, 1975, and a month later the LPGA announced it had dropped its appeal and settled "all claims and counter claims growing from a dispute between it and golfer Jane Blalock."